Skip to main content

 3 mentions Positive Neutral Negative

-The monetization strategy of the game has drawn criticism, with users feeling that promised features are not delivered and updates primarily serve as advertisements for other products.
-Many express frustration over the lack of substantial content updates, labeling the game as a cash grab.
+The monetization strategy of the game has drawn significant criticism, with users feeling that promised features are not delivered and updates primarily serve as advertisements for the prequel rather than meaningful content.
+Many express frustration over the perceived focus on profit over player experience, labeling it as a cash grab.

-• “If you want any of the promised features from the advertisements, then I can't recommend this game.”
+• “If you want any of the promised things in the advertisements, then I can't recommend this game.”

-• “It's funny that the update we received was an advertisement for the prequel, but there have been no major updates in years.
+• “It's funny that the update we received was an advertisement for the prequel, but no major update in years.
 They only changed the text on the campaign, and it is still not finished.”

 • “Good luck to those who are buying his next cash grab.”